 The Scottish Government

-We are grateful for the support we receive from the Scottish Government and in particular from the Cabinet Secretary, Alex Neil MSP.
-As well as vital funds, the Scottish Government are open to ideas about the how to keep improving the quality of care for people with bleeding disorders in Scotland.
+We are grateful for the support we receive from the Scottish Government and in particular from successive Cabinet Secretaries for Health and Sport.
+As well as vital funds, the Scottish Government are open to ideas about the how to keep improving the quality of care for people with bleeding disorders in Scotland and that ongoing dialogue.

 The Scottish Parliament

 We are actively involved in the Cross Party Group for Rare Diseases and spoke at this year’s Rare Diseases Day reception at the Scottish Parliament.
 We also recently responded to the Scottish Parliament Health and Sport Committee’s call for evidence for their short Inquiry into the impact of early intervention on health inequalities.